Which Banks Credit Score?

 QBE LMI for example, has two scorecard systems that are used for each and every LMI proposal sent to them by the banks and you must pass both systems!

-One looks at your Veda Advantage credit file and the other assesses your entire application including the loan purpose, loan amount, serviceability, security property and other aspects of your situation that are not related to your credit history.
+One looks at your Equifax (previously Veda Advantage) credit file and the other assesses your entire application including the loan purpose, loan amount, serviceability, security property and other aspects of your situation that are not related to your credit history.

 Don’t worry, some of our lenders have a Delegated Underwriting Authority (DUA) which allows them to approve loans that the mortgage insurers wouldn’t normally look at.